-So I’ve ordered the book, obviously, and can’t wait to dive in.
-But I’m already looking at competition versus cooperation differently.
+So I’ve ordered the book, and can’t wait to dive in.
+And I’m already looking at competition versus cooperation differently.
 Science supports the idea that mammals, including humans, thrive in a collaborative environment, and while the jury still seems to be out on whether women are innately more collaborative than men, Elizabeth Blackburn, a Nobel Laureate in molecular biology, explains in her Maker video that over her 40-year career she’s observed women collaborating more effectively than men, and that’s a good thing for the future of women in science.

 I love her (I interviewed her when I was at Wired) and I love that scientific and other professional communities are finding that collaboration can be so productive.
 My own competitiveness is also waning.
 I’m grateful I was exactly where I was that night.